radian-software/utunes/README.md

 ### write

-    $ utunes write REGEX [PLAYLIST]
+    $ utunes write FORMAT [PLAYLIST]

 This subcommand reads from stdin.
-The input must be a sequence of strings which match the provided regex, with no delimiter.
-(You will probably want to include a trailing newline in the regex.)
-The regex must include named capture groups whose names correspond to keys in a song object (e.g. `(?P<album>...)`).
-If there is a capture group for `id` (e.g. `(?P<id>[0-9a-f]{6})`), then the other fields will be updated in the library database as directed, if needed, and song files will be renamed accordingly.
-Otherwise, there must be a capture group for the special field `filename`, and the song will be imported into the library database, with the file renamed appropriately from the given filename.
+The input must be a sequence of strings which [match][parse] the provided `str.format` string, with no delimiter.
+(You will probably want to include a trailing newline in the format string.)
+The format string must include named format specifiers whose names correspond to keys in a song object (e.g.
+`{album}`).
+If there is a format specifier for `id` (e.g. `{id}`), then the other fields will be updated in the library database as directed, if needed, and song files will be renamed accordingly.
+Otherwise, there must be a format specifier for the special field `filename`, and the song will be imported into the library database, with the file renamed appropriately from the given filename.
 If the value for a capture group is empty, then the key is removed from the song.
 This is not allowed for the `id` field.
 If the special field `delete` is non-empty, then songs are removed from the library database and their files are moved to the `trash` subdirectory of the library directory (next to `music`, with the same subdirectory structure).

 If you provide a playlist name, then the given playlist is overwritten with the provided songs in the given order.